jeysonj2/laravel-base-proyect/README.md

 - Optimized PHP-FPM configuration with OPcache enabled
 - Nginx with HTTP/2 and SSL/TLS support
+- Optional HTTP-only mode for environments where port 443 is already in use
 - Let's Encrypt integration for free SSL certificates
 - SMTP server for email delivery
 - PostgreSQL database with persistent storage